Zalman Schachter-Shalomi: Later years and death

 Schachter-Shalomi was among the group of rabbis, from a wide range of Jewish denominations, who traveled together to India to meet with the Dalai Lama and discuss diaspora survival for Jews and Tibetan Buddhists with him.
-Tibetans, exiled from their homeland for more than three generations, face some of the same assimilation challenges experienced by Jewish diaspora.
-The Dalai Lama was interested in knowing how the Jews had survived with their culture intact.
-That journey was chronicled in Rodger Kamenetz' 1994 book The Jew in the Lotus.

 In his later years, Schachter-Shalomi held the World Wisdom Chair at The Naropa Institute; he was professor emeritus at both Naropa and Temple University.
-He also served on the faculty of the Reconstructionist Rabbinical College, Omega, the NICABM, and other institutions.
+He also served on the faculty of the Reconstructionist Rabbinical College.
 He was co-founder, with Rabbi Arthur Waskow, of ALEPH: Alliance for Jewish Renewal, bringing together P'nai Or and The Shalom Center.
 He was also the founder of the ALEPH ordination programs.

-Zalman Schachter-Shalomi died of complications from pneumonia in 2014 at the age of 89.
+Schachter-Shalomi died of complications from pneumonia in 2014 at the age of 89.
 Schachter-Shalomi was married four times and was the father of 11 children.

-Themes and innovations

-Schachter-Shalomi's work reflects several recurring themes, including:
+Work